Are We Herbivores ?

 So Is Plants Based Diet a Better Alternative To Omnivorous Diet ?

 The answer is not that simple.
 Yes and No. Plants are full of macronutrients.
-They will give all you need.
+They will give you all you need.
 Carbs, fats, vitamins, minerals, antioxidants, and with the right approach complete chain of amino acids.
 Typical omnivores who are not health conscious and eat typical western diet will surely have more chances to live longer and healthier.
-Going vegan was also proved to even reverse the number of health conditions associated with unhealthy eating habits.
-Vegans with well-planned diet in general also have fewer nutrient deficiencies than average omnivores, while maintaining a lower body weight without losing muscle mass.
+Going vegan was also proved to reverse the number of health conditions associated with unhealthy eating habits.
+Vegans with well-planned diet can also have fewer nutrient deficiencies than average omnivores, while maintaining a lower body weight without losing muscle mass.
 Many athletes eating well planned plant-based diets also appear to experience enhanced athletic recovery without affecting the benefits of exercise.

 Hang on…There’s more to it !!!!

 Even though vegan diet can be managed and beneficial, it will take a little bit more effort and knowledge to make it balanced and super healthy.
 Athletes and very active individuals will surely have to make an extra effort to make it work.

 Like any other diet, poorly planned vegan eating habits can leave your health compromised.
 This includes fatigue, lethargy and weakness.
 It may be low in calcium, fat-soluble vitamins like A & D, iron, vitamin B12, zinc, omega-3 fatty acids and the long-chain omega fatty acids EPA & DHA.
 The last one showed many benefits to human health and are found exclusively in marine algae and fish and shellfish, so the only way to get them on a vegan diet would be to take a microalgae supplement (which contains DHA) or bend the rules and take fish oil or cod liver oil as a supplement.
 Several studies have shown that both vegetarians and vegans are prone to these deficiencies.

 Apart from fruits and vegetables which are quite nutrient dense, vegans typically include large amounts of cereal grains (refined and unrefined) and legumes, both of which are low in bioavailable nutrients and high in anti-nutrients such as phytate.